-About the recommendation letters: These need to be original letters, signed, and on official stationery (sometimes called “letterhead”), accompanied by the waiver form that you have signed and given to the recommender.
-Request that the letters of recommendation be sent directly to the Graduate Admissions Office in a sealed envelope that contains the original signed letter and the waiver form - or - include the letters with your other supplementary materials, making sure that the letters are in their own sealed envelopes.
+The letters of reference should be from people who are familiar with your academic ability.
+The letters should, whenever possible, address the applicant's capacity and ability to conduct serious and creative research.
+At least one letter should be from a former law professor.
+These need to be original letters, signed, and on official stationery (“letterhead”), accompanied by the waiver form that you have signed and given to the recommender.
+Request that the letters of recommendation be sent directly to the Graduate Programs Office in a sealed envelope.
+You may alternatively include the letters with your other supplementary mailed materials, making sure that the letters are in their own sealed envelopes.
 The back of each envelope should have the signature or stamp of the recommender.

 Graduate Programs Office

 Once the Graduate Programs Office receives all of your admission materials, the Graduate Admissions Committee will review your application file.

 Once an international student is admitted to the LL.M. program, the Graduate Programs Office will communicate with the student by email to begin the process of preparing the student’s I-20 document.
 For the I-20 to be prepared, the international student must be admitted to the LL.M. program and must provide original financial documents that show sufficient funds for the tuition and cost of living expenses connected to the program.
 The financial information for the program can be found here and information from the UW-Madison International Student Services office can be found here.